 What’s the Best Therapy for Somatic Tinnitus?

 Various therapies have successfully treated somatosensory cervicogenic tinnitus.
-Although there is no definitive cure, managing the cause, manages the tinnitus symptoms.
-Somatic tinnitus can go away for patients who participate in physical therapy or seek chiropractic treatment.
+Although there is no definitive cure, managing the cause manages the tinnitus symptoms.
+Somatic tinnitus can go away in patients who participate in physical therapy or seek chiropractic treatment.

 Massage may help relieve tinnitus symptoms by reducing stress, resolving postural problems, and relaxing tensed muscles.
-There are two places around the ear and neck which can be massaged to relieve tinnitus:
+Two places around the ear and neck can be massaged to alleviate tinnitus:

-1) The mastoid process, the part of the skull behind the ear, connects to muscles surrounding the ear and neck.
-Massaging the mastoid process with gentle Swedish massage can relieve tension in the neck and ear muscles and help correct neck alignment.
+1) The mastoid process: The part of the skull behind the ear connects to muscles surrounding the ear and neck.
+Massaging the mastoid process with a gentle Swedish massage can relieve tension in the neck and ear muscles and help correct neck alignment.

-2) The masseter muscle attaches the jaw to the skull.
-Located at the jawbone's hinge, close to the earlobe, the masseter muscle is the strongest in the body in proportion to its size.
+2) The masseter muscle: This muscle attaches the jaw to the skull.
+Located close to the earlobe at the jawbone's hinge, the masseter muscle is the strongest in the body in proportion to its size.
 When tense, it contributes to structural misalignment and ringing in the ear.
 Massage releases tension and realigns bones to relieve tinnitus.